idio-lang/DIPS/idio-source/implementing-idio/extensions/index.rst

 Just to be clearer, it should be able to extend the functionality *without* having to alter :lname:`Idio`.
 That's a bit more subtle.
-If nothing else, flipping the staement on its head, it means that :lname:`Idio` needs to have the mechanisms to extend itself.
+If nothing else, flipping the statement on its head, it means that :lname:`Idio` needs to have the mechanisms to extend itself.

 In the first instance, we can write an :lname:`Idio` library file,